bunsanweb/hashnet/doc/design.md

 - New-peer's "site" publishes a signed event **"$peer$attending"** for request to attending to the network with:
    - New-peer's self URL
    - The requesting Existed-peer's "site" URL
-- New-peer's "site" does HTTP request to the requesting Extsted-peer's "site"
+- New-peer's "site" does HTTP request to the requesting Existed-peer's "site"
    - "POST" request
    - special path to "/hash/attending"
    - with "REFERER" header as the signed attending event URL